Simple Sentences

 This is still a simple sentence.
 There are no dependent clauses.

-Kamchatka brown bear and Eurasian brown bear feed on blueberries, crowberries, humpback salmon, and steelhead in the summer and eat nuts from nut-pines and mountain ash, and fish in the winter.
+Kamchatka brown bear and Eurasian brown bear feed on blueberries, crowberries, humpback salmon, and steelhead in the summer and eat nuts from nut-pines, mountain ash, and fish in the winter.

 Simple Sentences vs. Compound Sentences

 A compound sentence has at least two independent clauses.
-For example, take the last example.
+Take the last example.
 It has one compound subject, therefore it is a simple sentence.
 Now, imagine the sentence was like this:

-Kamchatka brown bear feeds on blueberries, crowberries, humpback salmon, and steelhead, and Eurasian brown bear eats nuts from nut-pines and mountain ash, and fish.
+Kamchatka brown bear feeds on blueberries, crowberries, humpback salmon, and steelhead, and Eurasian brown bear eats nuts from nut-pines, mountain ash, and fish.

-In this example, there are two subjects 'Kamchatka brown bear' and 'Eurasian brown bear,' each governing its own verb.
-This is an examples of a compound sentence, not a simple sentence.
+In this example, there are two subjects 'Kamchatka brown bear' and 'Eurasian brown bear,' each with its own predicate.
+This is an example of a compound sentence, not a simple sentence.

 Use of Comma